electricimp/Google-PubSub/README.md

 ## Publisher Class

-*GooglePubSub.Publisher* class allows to publish messages to a specific topic of Google Cloud Pub/Sub service.
+*GooglePubSub.Publisher* class allows the agent to publish messages to a specific topic of Google Cloud Pub/Sub service.
 One instance of this class publishes messages to one topic which belongs to a Project.
-The both, project and topic, are specified in the class constructor.
+Both the project and topic are specified in the class constructor.

 The class provides only one method - *GooglePubSub.Publisher.publish()* - which accepts the following data as a message:
-- a raw data of any type.
+- raw data of any type.
 It may be used to send a data value without attributes.
 - an instance of [GooglePubSub.Message](#message-class) class.
 It may be used to send a message with attributes, with or without a data value.
 - an array of raw values or an array of [GooglePubSub.Message](#message-class) instances.
-It may be used to send several messages by one request.
+It may be used to send several messages with one request.

 #### Examples